Search results for

 Both RFID and NFC operate on the principle of inductive coupling, at least for short-range implementations.
 This essentially involves a reader device passing an electric current through a coil, which in turn generates a magnetic field.
 When you bring a tag (with its own coil) near the reader, the magnetic field then induces an electric current within the tag — sans any wires or even physical contact.
 Once the initial handshake is complete, stored data on the tag is wirelessly transmitted to the reader.

 The key distinction between RFID and NFC lies in their transmission ranges — the former is often used over longer distances.
 For example, some regions automatically collect road tolls through RFID.
-Tags are usually affixed to vehicle windshields and you simply have to drive through the toll booth.
+Tags are usually affixed to vehicle windshields, allowing you to drive past toll booths at low speeds.
 Communication can take place over even longer distances (think a hundred feet or more) if the RFID tag is equipped with a power source.

 NFC, however, only has a maximum range of a few centimeters, at most.
 And in most smartphone-related applications, you’ll find that the software will only initiate communication if there’s physical contact.
 This is to prevent accidental triggers — especially important now that the technology is used for transferring sensitive data.